-Pursuant to the Participation Agreement, effective 1 December 2015, between Byron Energy Inc, and Otto Energy (Louisiana) LLC ("Otto"), a wholly owned subsidiary of Otto Energy Limited, Otto elected to participate in the acquisition of VR232 for a 50% WI.
-Under that agreement, Otto must pay an amount equal to a gross one hundred thirty-three percent (133%) of Otto's fifty percent (50%) interest share of acquisition costs, which includes the dry hole cost of the initial test well, plus a gross fifty percent (50%) of other past costs paid by Byron.
+Pursuant to the Participation Agreement, effective 1 December 2015, between Byron Energy Inc, and Otto Energy (Louisiana) LLC ('Otto'), a wholly owned subsidiary of Otto Energy Limited, Otto elected to participate in the acquisition of VR232 for a 50% WI.
+Under that agreement, Otto must pay an amount equal to a gross 133% of Otto's 50% interest share of acquisition costs, which includes the dry hole cost of the initial test well, plus a gross 50% of other past costs paid by Byron.
 In electing to participate in VR232, each company will own a 50% WI and a 43.75% NRI in the block.
-Upon election to participate in VR232, Otto has no further rights to participate in any blocks or projects, including SM 74, under the December 2015 Participation Agreement.
+Upon election to participate in VR232, Otto has no further rights to participate in any blocks or projects, including SM74, under the December 2015 Participation Agreement.